 PLEASE NOTE THAT THE LOCATIONS ARE NOT OPEN TO PROVIDE THESE MATERIALS.

 Consulting the ARTA Training Manual in the Members area.
 This comprehensive guide is available for members to purchase on our website.
 Be sure to use the 2020 version of this guide, not the new version.
 The new version has listening comprehension sections that students do not need to practice for the assessment.

 The ARTA assessment is rated by trained and certified ARTA trainers.
 Each assessment is rated by at least two different raters, who do not know the score that each other has give to your assessment.
 The assessment is rated not only for pronunciation but for how well you use grammar, vocabulary, stressing and intonation.

 The assessment is a minimum standard for learning at ARTA, so students are encouraged to continue taking courses for personal and career development.
 Cost varies by program.
 Review the Accent Reduction Programs on our website and the Corporate Training page for additional learning and job related training and workshops.

 Yes, there is a progression of courses that prospective ARTA students can take to improve their English communication skills.
-Corporate Training Program courses, offered during fall and spring terms, are described on our web site along with a recommended sequence of courses to follow.
+Corporate Training courses, are described on our website along with a recommended sequence of courses to follow.

 Yes, under some circumstances students can take the Oral Pronunciation Assessment (OPA).
 In this assessment, the candidate speaks briefly on a topic in his/her field, and participate in a simulated job interview.
-It is rated by at least two trainers and videotaped. (in person only) For information about this interview and which students may qualify to take it, please contact the Program Manager (PM).
+It is rated by at least two trainers. (in person only) For information about this interview and which students may qualify to take it, please contact the Program Manager (PM)